apache/apisix/docs/en/latest/terminology/secret.md

 ### Usage

 ```
-$KMS://$secretmanager/$id/$secret_id/$key
+$secret://$manager/$id/$secret_name/$key
 ```

-- secretmanager: secrets management service, could be the Vault, AWS, etc.
+- manager: secrets management service, could be the Vault, AWS, etc.
-- id: KMS resource ID, which needs to be consistent with the one specified when adding the KMS resource
+- id: APISIX Secrets resource ID, which needs to be consistent with the one specified when adding the APISIX Secrets resource
-- secret_id: the secret ID in the secrets management service
+- secret_name: the secret name in the secrets management service
 - key: the key corresponding to the secret in the secrets management service

 ### Example: use in key-auth plugin